 The Consequences of Dysfluent Speech – fact or fiction?

-In my last post, I spoke about the components that make up the speech related anxiety level of a person who stutters, and I pointed out that irrespective of whether you have had some speech therapy to alter the “probability of stuttering”, you need to work on the component of, the “consequence”, of the, belief, [...]
+In my last post, I spoke about the components that make up the fear of speaking anxiety level of a person who stutters, and I pointed out that irrespective of whether you have had some speech therapy for stuttering to alter the “probability of stuttering”, you need to work on the component of, the “consequence”, of […]

 Read the full article →